In this article

 How it works:

-- When I upload a video, workflow triggers
+- When I upload a video, the workflow triggers

 - Creates thumbnail text variations